risawitama/verbose-potato/README.md

-## What did the sea say to the sand?
-"We have to stop meeting like this."
+## What is a tornado's favorite game to play?
+Twister!